to the home of the Star Trek: Voyager fanfiction series Fifth

 from Humans.
 As I was probably about 12 or something when I thought

 of it, I just referred to it as the fifth dimension.
-I chucked this
+The title was

 started developing the series before I changed the name, and a lot